GrantMCA93/Project-1-Band-Website-/README.md

--my mentors code was modified and used for the booking form for my website on the booking page.
+-The code for my booking form is a modified template from Bootstrap Forms https://getbootstrap.com/docs/4.0/components/forms/" , the basic layout is taken from my mentors booking form "https://ckz8780.github.io/ci-ucd-milestone/booking.html"
 The layout, text and background colors were altered - "https://ckz8780.github.io/ci-ucd-milestone/booking.html"